tantic/redmine_asap_theme/README.md

 ## Contributing

-I'm not a designer neither a real developer so I would be really happy to have help on this.
+I'm not a designer neither a real developer so be comprehensive :smiley: I would be really happy to have help on this, you're all really welcome.

 * Fork it
 * Create your feature branch (git checkout -b my-new-feature)